 I started by thinking it’s inappropriate for me to speak, like the incomparability of black suffering at the hands of a violent racist state and society means that listening and learning and sharing the words and voices of Black people who know how it feels firsthand is the only thing of paramount importance rn.
 And reposting is great, maybe, but I’m also realizing that this inherent lack of understanding of something we’ve never been through doesn’t necessarily exclude us from also using our voices and words, speaking up and sharing our support.
 And most importantly perhaps, having conversations with other non-black people who maybe don’t see racism as systemic and who thus, in their willful blindness, are powerless to help any change, and are further thus implicitly or even explicitly acting against systemic change.
 I wrote a long ass essay, but for brevity’s sake here’s the short version:

 2.)
 While changing the violent racist state and society from within is also of paramount importance, and while attacking it violently is also completely understandable, as it has forfeited its right to legitimacy and its contract with the people when it does or permits violence to be unlawfully done to its citizens, modes of opting-out of and of becoming independent from the state are also crucial to focus on rn.
 So protesting it while also depending on its continued operation for water, food, energy, economy and telecommunications is maybe something we need to think through a little more fully, and thus putting a huge collective effort into creating alternative means of storing and distributing water, growing food, collecting and storing energy, generating and maintaining alternative economies and currencies, and finding alternative means of communicating with one another, as well as transporting goods, are all crucial things for us to be thinking about, if we want to have a conversation on equal grounds with the a state that has proven itself violent racist.
 Otherwise they hold the cards.
 I’m currently focused on learning how to grow food and on teaching anyone and everyone I know what I’m learning and on sharing the baby plants I grow with people who have space and want to start their own gardens.
-And for all my white or even non-black males out there, maybe join me in communicating the message to white males in particular that the only legitimate violence they should be exerting right now is violence to defend their fellow citizens, particularly black ones, from the police or military or ANTIFA, and to defend buildings and property from white ANTIFA or undercover agent provocateurs so that they can’t stoke unnecessary and unhelpful violence.
+And for all my white or even non-black males out there, maybe join me in communicating the message to white males in particular that the only legitimate violence they should be exerting right now is violence to defend their fellow citizens, particularly black ones, from the police or military or alt right or through the cooption of the protests by members of either extremes of the violent 2 dimensional political spectrum, and to defend buildings and property from white/undercover agent provocateurs so that they can’t stoke unnecessary and unhelpful violence.
 Help communicate that any further looting or rioting committed by non-black people is counterproductive, only giving a violent state more legitimacy and reason to use its weapons, to bolster its “security” budgets.
-And maybe we can also use our voice to communicate to anyone judging those black protestors who might express themselves with violence towards property, particularly those labelling them as thugs and condemning their actions, that they should spend more time speaking out against the state that has made the looters actions utterly understandable, and that they can check their prioritization of property over life to see if they would trade one of their family members for a Target, and that as citizens they do have a say in what their government does, and that that government has proven itself deeply racist, from the president down to the beat cop, through all the courts, prosecutors, prisons, corporations that employ prison labor, etc, everyone still living off of the sick system this country was hypocritically founded on.
-As far as changing the state from the inside, what I see needs to be focused on is how to assess the decisions, words, budgetary priorities, lobbying relationships of every politician and business, so we can hit them at the voting booth and in their pockets with the message that we will not tolerate the status quo, and if you’re not part of the solution you need to go.
+And maybe we can also use our voice to communicate to anyone judging those black protestors who might express themselves with violence towards property, particularly those labelling them as thugs and condemning their actions, that they should spend more time speaking out against the state that has made the looters actions utterly understandable, and that they can check their prioritization of property over life to see if they would trade one of their family members for a Target, and that as citizens they do have a say in what their government does, and that that government has proven itself deeply racist, from the president down to the average beat cop (statistically and anecdotally speaking), through all the courts, prosecutors, prisons, corporations that employ prison labor, etc, everyone still living off of the sick system this country was hypocritically founded on.
+As far as changing the state from the inside, what I see needs to be focused on is how to assess the decisions, words, budgetary priorities, lobbying relationships of every politician and business, so we can hit them at the voting booth and in their pockets with the message that we will not tolerate the status quo.
 Black Lives Matter